East Worthing railway station

-East Worthing railway station is an unstaffed railway station in Worthing in the county of West Sussex.
+East Worthing railway station is one of five stations serving the town of Worthing in the county of West Sussex.
+(The other stations being Worthing, West Worthing, Durrington-on-Sea and Goring-by-Sea).
 It is 9 mi 55 chain down the line from Brighton.
-The station is operated by Southern.
+The station is operated by Southern, who operate all of the services.

-Built to serve the growing settlement at East Worthing, the station was opened in 1905 as Ham Bridge Halt, taking the name of the road bridge at the eastern end.

-The station has ticket issuing facilities through one Shere FASTticket self-service ticket machine on the eastbound platform.
+The unstaffed station has ticket issuing facilities through one Shere FASTticket self-service ticket machine on the eastbound platform.
 A Permit to travel machine is on the westbound platform.
 The station has one glass and metal shelter on each platform.
 In the early 1990s a small wooden ticket office building on the eastbound platform was demolished.

 The platforms can only accommodate 4-coach trains.
 Until 2014 they were 2.25 m wide, preventing the use of access ramps for disabled passengers; but in January of that year work began to widen them to 3.75 m.

+East Worthing has 2 platforms.
+Platform one, which leads towards Brighton/London Victoria via Hove, and platform two which leads to Portsmouth & Southsea / Southampton Central.

+History

+Opened by the London, Brighton & South Coast Railway in 1905 as Ham Bridge Halt when the LB&SCR introduced 'motor', or 'Push-Pull' trains which served newly opened railway 'halts', as well as existing stations, between Brighton and Worthing.
+Other halts were opened at Holland Road, Dyke Junction, Fishersgate, and Bungalow Town.
+Built to serve the growing settlement at East Worthing, the original station name reflected the name of the road bridge at the eastern end.
+The renaming from Ham Bridge Halt to East Worthing Halt took place in September 1949.
+A further renaming to just East Worthing was instigated when British Rail stopped using the term 'Halt' from the timetable that commenced during May 1969.